Horror/Scary: November 06, 2013 Issue [#5961]

 *Witchhat* *Ghost* *Ax* *Fire* *Cat*

 I hope some of my readers will give your chapters a look.
-You can also post in "Please Review or "The Shameless "Plug" Page or ”Request A Review from These Authors”
+You can also post in "Please ReviewOpen in new Window. or "The Shameless "Plug" PageOpen in new Window. or ”Request A Review from These Authors” Open in new Window.

 *Witchhat* *Ghost* *Ax* *Fire* *Cat*

-Phoenix writes: Foreshadowing is such a valuable tool for writers, and a very important part of a reader's experience.
+Phoenix Author Icon writes: Foreshadowing is such a valuable tool for writers, and a very important part of a reader's experience.
 I love trying to follow the literary bread crumbs of my favorite writers.
 When I can scream out, "I knew it!"
 It is so satisfying.

 Thanks for another great newsletter.